New Iberia High School (1926 building)

-The former New Iberia High School building is a historic structure located at 415 Center Street in New Iberia, Louisiana.
+The New Iberia High School building, now the School Days Apartments, is a former school house for New Iberia Senior High School and historic structure located at 415 Center Street in New Iberia, Louisiana.
+The building was listed on the National Register of Historic Places on March 17, 1994.

+History

 It is a large Classical Revival building, three stories in height, built out of brick and stone.
 It was built in 1926 and enlarged in 1939 to a design by William T. Nolan, and is the parish's only example of Classical Revival design.
 It served as a high school until 1966, and as a middle school thereafter until 1990.

-The building has since been converted to residential use and is currently hosting the School Days Apartments.
+The building has since been converted to housing for senior citizens as the "School Days Apartments".

-The building was listed on the National Register of Historic Places on March 17, 1994.